 “Well, there’s not much to fuckin’ tell of it, really.
 I drove the Gnat hard in a sorta random northerly direction—away from the Prospect’s location.
 Did some weaving back and forth and shit, just in case they fired a torp or something, but kept the fuckin’ throttle up the whole time.
 With the volume of the Gnat’s engines, I couldn’t really be listening to sonar or anything, so I just kept pinging them every ten minutes or so to see how far behind me they were.”

-“Ah,” Hemi interrupted, “So the Gnat does have an active sonar system?”
+“Ah,” Hemi interrupted, “so the Gnat does have an active sonar system?”

 “Say again?
 I seem to fuckin’ be harder of hearing these days.”